truegoodcraft/business_project/README.md

 - **Organization reference tracking** so business name, short codes, and contact details are captured once and reused across the workflow.
 Placeholder values ship with the project so new operators can quickly rebrand it.
 - **Connector status report** available via `python app.py --status` to quickly audit which adapters are implemented and configured.
 - **In-session auto-update** command so you can pull new repository changes without restarting the conversation.
+- **Dedicated Google Drive module** that can be enabled from the core menu, stores credentials safely on disk, and offers an optional connection test before use.

 ## Project Structure